lsgs/redcap-report-scheduler/README.md

   - From email address
   - To email addresses (repeating field)
   - Subject line
-  - Message body (rich text)
+  - Message body (rich text) - including link piping options (see below)
+- Option to attach export file
 - Enabled or not.

 ## Notes

-* The module utilises a scheduled task running every 10 minutes to check whether any scheduled report is due.
+- The module utilises a scheduled task running every 10 minutes to check whether any scheduled report is due.
-* **It is strongly recommended that this module is configured to require a module-specific permission.**
+- **It is strongly recommended that this module is configured to require a module-specific permission.**
-* **THIS MODULE MAKES IT POSSIBLE TO SEND PARTICIPANT IDENTIFYING DATA (PHI) TO PEOPLE THAT SHOULD NOT HAVE ACCESS TO IT.
+- **THIS MODULE MAKES IT POSSIBLE TO SEND PARTICIPANT IDENTIFYING DATA (PHI) TO PEOPLE THAT SHOULD NOT HAVE ACCESS TO IT.
 BE CAREFUL!**
+- The following "smart variables" may be utilised within the message body:
+  - [report-link]: Hyperlink to View Report page
+  - [report-url]: View Report page URL
+  - [download-link]: Hyperlink to download report from File Repository
+  - [download-url]: File Repository report download URL
+- Actually **attaching the export file to the email is not recommended**.
+It is generally not good practice to send data by email.
+Utilise the smart variables to send links to the report/output instead.

 ********************************************************************************